 Requirements for the Deferred Enrollment Program:

-- Students who wish to defer their enrollment must sign and return the NYU Deferred Enrollment Request Form by August 1st.
+- Students who wish to defer their enrollment must sign and return the NYU Deferred Enrollment Request Form (PDF) by August 1st.

 - Students may not defer their enrollment to attend another college or university.